omkero/ImGui-Crypto-Websocket/README.md

 `open realtime_crypto_websocket.sln`

+`and make sure to change Solution configuration to Release not Debug`

 Build the project using Visual Studio build system.

 Run the executable to launch the GUI and start tracking crypto prices.